-Mary has recently had to close her shop for family reasons, but continues her work from home in Hemyock, Devon.
-She is still accepting commissions and undertaking individual research sessions.
+Mary had to close her shop in Honiton for family reasons, but continues to work from home in Hemyock, Devon.

 Mary is one of the most respected genealogists in the wonderful West Country.
 She uses her maiden name in tribute to her grandfather who always told his family 'Remember who you are, Be proud of who you are, you are a Hyland.'
 James Patrick Hyland in his younger days had to use his wife's maiden name ( an English name) in order to rent somewhere for his family to live.
 This was because the Irish were not wanted in Lancashire and many properties to rent carried the legend - 'NO BLACKS, NO DOGS, NO IRISH'

 Thankfully such blatant bigotry is against the law nowadays.

 Mary is totally flexible in the way she works and her clients have complete control over their projects and their budgets.
 You do not have to come to Devon to visit Mary, as she works for clients all over the World - just contact her by email, text or letter.

 Hemyock Parish Pump.

 Mary believes that finding out about our ancestors should not be dull and dusty, they are real people and finding out about their lives should be like walking into a room and meeting them, saying 'Hello, I am so happy to meet you.'